Skip to main content

 Emma’s areas of expertise include all aspects of print and electronic media law, with a particular focus on defamation, privacy, hate speech, cyberbullying, intellectual property, sexting, pornography offences, and the disciplinary and reputational consequences of social media use.
 She regularly advises corporates, employees, schools, parents, teachers, and universities on the legal and ethical use of digital platforms.

 Much of her work involves creating social media strategies and policies for corporates and schools, drafting social media agency agreements, and delivering training and workshops across sectors.
-Emma lectures media law to journalists and lawyers, teaches personal reputation management on various MBA programmes, and has addressed over 100,000 learners and numerous blue-chip clients in South Africa, Botswana, Mozambique, Malawi, Namibia, Kenya, Nigeria, and the United Kingdom.
+Emma lectures media law to journalists and lawyers, teaches personal reputation management on various MBA programmes, and has addressed over 1,000,000 learners and numerous blue-chip clients in South Africa, Botswana, Mozambique, Malawi, Namibia, Kenya, Nigeria, and the United Kingdom.

 In 2014, Emma anchored The Oscar Pistorius Trial: A Carte Blanche Channel, hosting a programme focused on social media, the law, and court proceedings throughout the trial.
 She was also retained by the BBC (radio and television) as a legal commentator for the closing arguments, verdict, and sentencing.
 Emma has spoken at SXSW (2015), presented at the International Bar Association’s Initiative for Women Business Lawyers, and is a regular commentator on radio and television.

 She is the co-author of Don’t Film Yourself Having Sex… And Other Legal Advice for the Age of Social Media (Penguin Random House, 2014), which Professor Jonathan Jansen described as “the most important textbook” a university student will buy.
 She co-authored the social media chapter in Communications Law (LexisNexis, 2015), and is the author of Selfies, Sexts and Smartphones: A Teenager’s Online Survival Guide (Penguin Random House, 2017).
-Her third book, How Not to Mess Up Online: A Teenager’s Guide to Not Getting Catfished, Arrested, Cancelled, Sued or Addicted, will be released in June 2025.
+Her third book, How Not to Mess Up Online: A Teenager’s Guide to Not Getting Catfished, Arrested, Cancelled, Sued or Addicted, was released in June 2025.

 RORKE WILSON